Teaching

 Teaching Statement

-I strive to utilize my background in art and multimedia to step outside of the purely textual and introduce my students to critical works in film, art, and music.
+I use my background in art and multimedia to step outside of the purely textual and introduce students to critical works in film, art, and music.
 Being engaged by the professor through insightful lectures and compelling group discussions is the thread that connects every successful classroom I've been a part of — whether as a student or an instructor.

 In the fall of 2022 I taught a course titled Cults and Conspiracies.
-We looked at the materials produced by cults and conspiracy theorists as our primary texts.
+We surveyed materials produced by cults and conspiracy theorists as our primary texts.
 Students learned to examine everything from initiation videos, musical compositions, and recordings of seminars led by cult leaders to better understand these phenomena.

 Syllabus for Cults & Conspiracies